dotnet/docs/docs/standard/serialization/system-text-json/source-generation.md

 > [!NOTE]
 > <xref:System.Text.Json.Serialization.JsonSourceGenerationMode.Serialization?displayProperty=nameWithType>, or fast-path serialization, isn't supported for asynchronous serialization.
 >
 > In .NET 7 and earlier versions, this limitation also applies to synchronous overloads of <xref:System.Text.Json.JsonSerializer.Serialize%2A?displayProperty=nameWithType> that accept a <xref:System.IO.Stream>.
 Starting with .NET 8, even though streaming serialization requires metadata-based models, it will fall back to fast-path if the payloads are known to be small enough to fit in the predetermined buffer size.

-See https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-8/#json for more details.
+For more information, see <https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-8/#json>.

 :::zone pivot="dotnet-8-0"